robertoperuzzo/drupal-starter/README.md

 docker-compose exec --user 82 php drupal module:install module_name
 ```

-For convenience, you can create an alias shell command adding the following instruction to `~/.bash_profile` or `~/.zshrc` files:
+For convenience, you can create an alias shell command adding the following instruction in `~/.bash_profile` or `~/.zshrc` files:

 ```
 alias ddrupal="docker-compose exec --user 82 php drupal"